winterstein/SEAD-fund/pages/reports/2024-SEAD-annual-report.md

   - **Eat Sleep Ride CIC (Scotland)**: Developed an accessible garden for young people despite challenging weather.
   - **Community House Alloa**: Transformed a children’s play area into a vibrant garden, encouraging outdoor learning.
   - **Women’s Aid Orkney**: Established a gardening group to support women affected by domestic abuse, fostering community and self-sufficiency.

+> "The garden is more than plants—it’s a place to heal, laugh, and reconnect with ourselves."
+> — Women’s Aid Orkney participant

 - **Forest Activity Day (Scotland)**: Hosted a nature immersion day for children and families, promoting environmental stewardship.

 ### 3. Human Rights and Advocacy Efforts